Slider7/rsschool-2019Q1-cv/cv.md

 ### SB Sberbank JSC in Almaty region, Taldykorgan
 ***Head of IT Sector***
 *Leading IT Specialist (July 2009 - March 2014), from March 2014 - Head of IT Sector,*
 Maintenance of programs and equipment (bank's IS, network, user support), installation/configuration/maintenance of ATMs and terminals, Internet banking support.
 ### Taldykorgan branch of JSC "BTA-Bank", Taldykorgan
 ***Chief IT Specialist***
-Administration of the IBS system - working with users, implementing rollbacks/changes, programming forms/reports (PL / SQL).
+Administration of the IBS system - user administration, implementing rollbacks/changes, programming forms/reports (PL / SQL).
 Win2003 domain controller, support of work of a network, technical support users.
 ### Institute "Zhetysu", Taldykorgan
 ***Director of the Center for IT and Testing, Senior Lecturer***